UAVs-at-Berkeley/drone-2026/README.md

     4a: this is a CHONKER.
 Expect it to take around 30 min - 1 hr. to build, and takes about 2 GB for the Ubuntu OS
-        13 GB for SITL + dependencies
+        13 GB for PX4 + SITL + dependencies
         7 GB for QGroundControl
-        ?
-GB for ROS2
+        2 GB for ROS2
-        for a total of ?
-GB
+        for a total of 24 GB
         The benefit is that you will never have to worry about this step ever again, and the simulator should always work.* knock on wood

 5. To start the docker container, run:

-    docker run -it -e DISPLAY=host.docker.internal:0 simulator
+    docker run --rm -it -e DISPLAY=host.docker.internal:0 simulator

-    The -it flag means "in an interactive terminal" The -e flag means "with environment variable"; we want to set the DISPLAY to connect to your device so you can see the Gazebo simulator window and interact with it
+    The --rm flag means "clean up afterward, don't leave the container sitting there" The -it flag means "in an interactive terminal" The -e flag means "with environment variable"; we want to set the DISPLAY to connect to your device so you can see the Gazebo simulator window and interact with it